Manojarya0207/AI_Assistant/README.md

 # AI_Assistant
-This is the AI Personal Voice Assistant Aroject
+This is the AI Personal Voice Assistant Project